IxDay/mrake/README.md

 -----------

 - No support for multithreading
-- No support for rules and namespaces
+- No support for rules
 - No support for tracing
 - No support for task arguments